Things you need to know about lists of things you need to know

 Bureaucratic Red Tape

-• Another corporate client had to add me to its vendor list.
-To do this, the company sent four documents for me to complete.
+Another corporate client had to add me to its vendor list.
+The company sent four documents for me to complete.
 One of these documents was five pages long.
-The documents were then sent to three people at two sister companies in two countries.
+The completed documents had to be cc’d to three other people at two sister companies in two countries.

 Continue reading →